 How many years of work experience do I need before applying to the program?

-Three to five years of organization experience is required, preferably as a consultant or line manager.
+A minimum of five years organization experience is required, preferably as a consultant or line manager.
 Candidates also must be currently employed in an organizational context in which students can apply what they learn in class.

 What does the Admissions Committee look for in an applicant?